The Virtues and Importance of Tahajjud

 Tahajjud Cultivates Sincerity

-Tahajjud enjoys a high status because it is usually done in private, making it more conducive to sincerity.
-This is why the night has been called the ‘school of sincerity’ — only those with true love for Allah will enrol.
-Tahajjud protects a servant from riyā’ (showing off ) and is an achievable ‘secret’ deed’ between him and Allah.
+Tahajjud holds a high status because it is usually done in private, making it more conducive to sincerity.
+This is why the night has been called the ‘school of sincerity’—only those with true love for Allah will enrol.
+Tahajjud protects a servant from riyā’ (showing off) and is an achievable ‘secret’ deed’ between them and Allah.

 Ayyūb al-Sakhtiyānī (raḥimahullāh) would stand the entire night in prayer.
 In the morning, he would raise his voice, making it out as though he had just woken up at that moment.